 We are furthermore encouraged by the DPLA’s partnership with Europeana, the European counterpart, and their mutual commitment to promoting open access collaboratively through content programs, such as joint exhibitions, as well as through shared research, policy development, and strategies for collection building.
 In fact, a new webpage provides unified access to the combined riches of American and European cultural institutions in a single search.
 It is an exciting moment for education, scholarship, and cultural understanding.

 Frontispiece in The mysteryes of nature and art: conteined in foure severall tretises… by John Bate.
 London, 1634.
-Getty Research Institute, 2822-075
+The Getty Research Institute, 2822-075

 What’s Available Now